Is Disability Retirement Income Taxable?

 Social Security Disability Income

 SSDI pays benefits to you and some family members, as long as you’ve worked long enough, recently enough, and paid Social Security taxes on your earnings.
 To qualify, you need to be younger than 65 years old, and have earned “work credits.”
-These are calculated based on earnings and the number of years in which you worked.
+These are calculated based on earnings and the number of years you worked.
 Also, when you reach the age of 65, your SSDI benefits stop, and you automatically start receiving Social Security retirement benefits.

 Supplemental Security Income